 Don’t forget the details

-Accessories such as cufflinks, a classic watch, and a tie bar can all add extra sophistication to your lounge suit.
-Keep your accessories understated, though.
-Always remember, less is often more.
-If you’re wearing a three-piece suit, ensure that the waistcoat fits perfectly and doesn’t bulge or wrinkle.
+Always remember, less is more.
+If you’re wearing a three-piece suit, make sure that the waistcoat fits perfectly and doesn’t bulge or wrinkle.
 If the event is more casual, you can experiment with relaxed accessories like a leather strap watch or a more casual pocket square fold.

 Choose the right fabric

-Your choice of fabric is key to staying comfortable while looking sharp.
-In summer, go for lighter fabrics like linen or cotton, which are breathable and perfect for warmer temperatures.
-For winter, wool is your best friend—it’s warm, durable, and maintains its shape even in colder conditions.
+For winter, wool is your best friend.
+It’s warm, it’s durable and it can maintains its shape even in colder conditions.
 Tweed is a great option for cooler months, offering texture and a traditional, elegant feel.

 Lounge suit FAQs